 Purslane is similar to spinach but has a mildly sour and slightly lemony and peppery flavor.
 You can use the raw crispy leaves in salads and sandwiches (select young ones, if possible) or lightly steam or stir-fry them.
 Don’t overcook it, though—it gets slimy, like okra, due to its pectin.
 On the other hand, that mucilaginous aspect works well in soups and stews, where purslane acts as a thickener.
 You can also purée purslane, along with basil, olive oil, and pine nuts, to make pesto.

-Other Great Greens
+Great Asian Greens

 Here’s a trio of greens common in Asian cuisine.
 If you can’t find them in your regular market, Asian markets may carry them.